Are you thinking, what will it take to get my book published?

 Instead, you can write a proposal for the book.
 It acts as a business plan for the story.

-Use it to convince a publisher into paying you so that you can write it.
-Don’t forget to research on the marketability of your idea.
+You use it to convince a publisher to pay you so that you can write the book.

-It is sometimes of more importance than the quality of your writing.
+How you market a book is sometimes of more importance than the quality of your writing.